 Though you do not have to be an art major in school, it is helpful to have experience and knowledge in teaching a variety of art mediums.

-Our gymnastics program is housed in the “Rec Hall,” overlooking beautiful Lake Winnipesaukee.
+Our gymnastics program is housed in the “Rec Hall” overlooking beautiful Lake Winnipesaukee.
 We are looking for people with experience as both a participant and a coach in a gym setting.
 Our gymnastics instructors use proper spotting techniques while coaching and teaching gymnasts of all levels on our spring floor, tumbling mat, uneven bars, beams, and vault.
-All activity periods begin with stretching, as we are always mindful of healthy habits and safety.

 The nature program at Robindel has no bounds.
 It is shaped each summer by the passions of its staff members.
 As a nature instructor you can share your love for the outdoors with our campers, providing them with education and fun.
-You get to coordinate the recycling program at Robindel, and find new ways to keep kids interested in preserving our planet.
 We have a relationship with a local farm where you can take campers to pick vegetables, milk cows and learn a ton!
 There is a local blueberry farm that loves when we bring our girls blueberry picking in August.
 You can take campers on walks, cook, make crafts, build fires, the sky is the limit!

 The Outdoor Adventure department combines hiking, camping and exploring the beautiful New England mountains and coast.
 You have the rare opportunity to introduce kids to the world of camping and to share your love for it.
 We find that campers come back from their trips excited about what they have learned and eager to go again.

-Our Junior campers (ages 7-10) all go on one overnight trip in the summer.
-Our intermediate campers (ages 11-12) have the opportunity to go on 2 different optional overnight trips.
-You will lead our senior campers on special trips to the Maine coast including a 2-night trip to Camden and a 3-night trip to Bar Harbor, Maine.
-One of the most memorable trips is with a select group of 15 year-old campers interested in hiking Mt.
+Our Junior campers all go on one overnight trip in the summer.
+Our intermediate campers have the opportunity to go on an optional overnight trip.
+You will lead our senior campers on special trips to the Maine coast including a 2-night trip to Camden and a 3-night trip to Bar Harbor.
+One of the most memorable trips is with a select group of our oldest campers interested in hiking Mt.
 Washington, the highest peak in the Northeast.

-Our camp photographer spends her day amongst smiling campers who seem to flock to the lens!
-We are looking for somebody who is comfortable with digital photography – taking photos, editing photos, and uploading them onto a site for parents to see.
-It is very important for parents to be able to “see” their daughter, and your job is to make that happen for all parents.
-You will also be responsible for keeping the photos labeled and organized, ready to be used for the end-of-summer slideshow and yearbook.
+Our camp photographers spends their day amongst smiling campers who seem to flock to the lens!
+We are looking for people who are comfortable with digital photography – taking photos, editing photos, and uploading them onto a site for parents to see.
+It is very important for parents to be able to “see” their daughter, and your job is to make that happen for all parents, every day.
+You will also be responsible for keeping the photo files labeled and organized, ready to be used for the end-of-summer slideshow and yearbook.

 Robindel’s ropes course is truly one of a kind.
 Its central location is not just convenient, but also means that you won’t have bugs in your face all day like many courses tucked away in the woods.
-We have an extensive high and low challenge course and operate under the “challenge by choice” motto.
+We have an extensive challenge course and operate under the “challenge by choice” motto.
 As a ropes staff member, you will be responsible for facilitating group games and low ropes elements to teach the basics of teamwork, trust and cooperation.
-Most of your summer will be spent on the high ropes course which includes a climbing wall, giant swing, trapeze leap, giant ladder, vine walk and tall ships just to name a few.
+Most of your summer will be spent on the high ropes course which includes a climbing wall, giant swing, and a 3-level adventure course.
 AND, of course, the aqua zip!
 We actually have the only zip line that lands in the lake!

-Ski is one of the most popular programs at Robindel.
-As a ski staff member, you will spend your days on beautiful Lake Winnipesaukee teaching campers how to ski and coaching them as they progress.
-We have 4 Malibu ski boats and a whole shed of fun equipment including regular water skis, slalom skis, wakeboards, kneeboards, surfboards, trick skis, wake skates, and even discs!
+Water Ski is one of the most popular programs at Robindel.
+As a ski staff member you will spend your days on beautiful Lake Winnipesaukee teaching campers how to ski and coaching them as they progress.
+We have 3 Malibu Axis ski boats and a whole shed of fun equipment including water skis, slalom skis, wakeboards, kneeboards, surfboards, trick skis, wake skates, and even discs!
 Of course, you do need to know how to drive a boat while pulling skiers.
-Once at camp, we will help you prepare for your NH boating license, a requirement on the lake.
+Once at camp, we will help you prepare for your NH commercial boating license, a requirement on the lake.

-We look for people who have compete on swim teams and who have taught swim lessons.
-If you are not currently an American Red Cross Lifeguard or WSI Instructor, we will provide this training to you before the start of our official staff orientation.
+We look for people who have swam competitively and who have taught swim lessons.
+If you are not currently an American Red Cross Lifeguard or WSI Instructor, we will provide this training to you.

 We have 3 courts with lights which many staff use in the evenings.
 If you are playing for your university, you will have plenty of opportunity to keep up with your training with other tennis staff here at Robindel.

 We are looking for hard working people who are handy and want to work as part of a team.
-Our maintenance staff makes sure that camp looks great!
-Robindel’s maintenance team is lead by Joel who has been with us since 1982.
-Jeff and Craig, who have also been with us for many years, assist Joel.
-During the summer, we add a few more people to the maintenance team.
-The maintenance staff definitely works hard, but they have been known to laugh and joke around pretty hard as well!
+Our maintenance staff make sure that everything at camp is working and looking good!
+The maintenance staff definitely work hard, but they have been known to laugh and joke around pretty hard as well!
 Our maintenance guys often return for many summers to the shores of Lake Winnipesaukee, and enjoy being involved with campers and staff throughout the summer.

 Our nurses play an essential role in the care and safety of the entire Robindel community.
 Nursing responsibilities include: distribution of daily medications, assessment of camper and staff health needs, first aid application and updating charts.
-Our Health Hut is visited often by campers with minor bumps and bruises accumulated by kids running around having fun at camp!
+Our Health Center is visited often by campers with minor bumps and bruises accumulated by kids running around having fun at camp!
 Sometimes girls just need a chance to sit and chat, and we want them to feel welcome visiting the Health Center.
-Our nursing staff also arranges appointments with local doctors and dentists.
-You will work closely with the other nurses and camp doctor, and communicate often with parents.
+Our nursing staff also arrange appointments with local doctors and dentists.
+You will work closely with the other nurses and camp doctor, and communicate with the camp administrators and parents.

-As a Robindel nurse, you will have your own room in the Health Hut.
 Nurses schedules are flexible, allowing you time to enjoy the beautiful setting of Camp Robindel, and the people in our camp community.

-We are looking for recent graduates and professional licensed registered nurses* who are organized, patient and have a sense of humor!
+We are looking for recent graduates and professional licensed registered nurses who are organized, patient, flexible and have a sense of humor!
 You must hold a current nursing license and apply for a New Hampshire license.
-We are happy to help you with this process!
+We are happy to help you with this process.

-* We hire one student nurse per summer.
+We also hire a few student nurses each summer.
 If you are still in school and interested in being our student nurse, please apply!

 Our camp office is a busy place!
-Campers love stopping by to say hi and write you notes.
+Campers love stopping by to chat.
 Office duties include answering phones, taking detailed messages, sorting camp mail and packages, making photocopies, downloading camper emails, making overhead announcements, and greeting visitors.
 The office staff is in constant contact with campers, staff, parents, and visitors of Robindel both in person and via telephone.
 We are seeking people who are organized, punctual, friendly, have a calm demeanor in stressful situations, and who are comfortable using computers.
 A great sense of humor is helpful too!

-Our program team works out of the Head Cabin, which is like the hub of camp.
-Daily schedules and all programming come out of here.
-They make sure that everybody knows what’s happening each day, and as a program staff you will be wearing many hats!
+Our program team is here to make sure that everybody knows what’s happening each day, and as a program staff you will be wearing many hats!
 One day you may be planning large group activities and shopping for supplies.
-Another day you may be taking photos or giving somebody a tour of camp.
-You will find yourself helping our office staff, making photocopies, going on trips with campers, doing airport pickups, making newsletters, creating fun gifts for staff, and more!
-Our Head Cabin team have a lot of fun every day and they also work really hard.
+Another day you may be taking photos or helping at a cookout meal.
+You will find yourself working with our office staff, making photocopies, going on trips with campers, doing airport pickups, making newsletters, creating staff appreciation gifts, and more!
+Our program team have a lot of fun every day and they also work really hard.